What Makes an Heirloom Toy?

 Jana from @playroomstories together with her son dancing with playsilks

 Keeping kids entertained for a longer period of time can be hard.
 However, creating new play and learn opportunities doesn’t have to be complicated.
 Toy rotations are a great way to change it up and let children discover an old toy that they have forgotten about.
 While toy rotations work really well for younger children, older children know their toys and can easily get bored.
 Being bored is not necessarily a bad thing and children need to learn how to entertain themselves but a busy or a craft box with a few new toys or craft items can lift the mood and spirit.
 Who doesn’t like a surprise?
 Here are some general activity and toy ideas as well as a few ideas what to put into busy or craft boxes, how you can use these items for play and learn activities and why they are beneficial for your children.
-I will include different products and product ranges for different ages and different price categories that Oskar’s Wooden Ark has on offer.
-Oskar's Wooden Ark created a collection for this blogpost that contains all of the available items.

 Art supplies are always a favourite and drawing, painting and other craft activities keep children engaged for quite a while.
 Crafting is beneficial for children because it requires using your hands and your brain.
 Children automatically practise their fine motor skills but also use their imagination, creativity and forward thinking.
 Composing, planing and preparing are also involved depending on the activity and desired end result.
 Oskar’s Wooden Ark has curated a huge Art & Craft section with lots of quality products.
 Crayons, water colours, new brushes, coloured paper or cardboard, stickers, glue, scissors, pom poms or even clay and bees wax for modelling are excellent for a fun craft session and something that every child gets excited about.